-You could say that the whole human endeavour is geared towards setting and achieving goals.
+You could say that the whole human endeavor is geared towards setting and achieving goals.
 Goals are part of every aspect of life: how you conduct your relationships, what you want to achieve at work, and the way you use your spare time.
 Everything comes down to priorities and what you would like to accomplish – whether you make a conscious choice or go with subconscious preferences.

 Without setting goals or objectives, life becomes a series of chaotic events you don’t control.
 You become the plaything of coincidence.
-Accomplishments like putting the first man on the moon, inventing the light bulb, or creating the first gas engine, are all results of a conscious goal setting – a vision that was charted and realised.
+Accomplishments like putting the first man on the moon, inventing the light bulb, or creating the first gas engine, are all results of a conscious goal setting – a vision that was charted and realized.

 What is SMART goal setting?

 SMART goal setting brings structure to your goals and objectives.
 Instead of vague resolutions, SMART goal setting creates verifiable trajectories towards a certain objective, with clear milestones and an estimation of the goal’s attainability.
 Every goal or objective can be made S.M.A.R.T. and as such, brought closer to reality.
 In the fitness world, SMART goal setting is one of the most effective and yet most underutilized tools for achieving goals.
 SMART goal setting will not only help you see where you’re going and create a clearly defined way to get there, but will also help your coach (ME!) guide you and keep you accountable.